pvanuffelen/head_first_design_patterns/docs/notes.md

 Simple Factory =/= The Factory Pattern.

+The Simple Factory uses an object (e.g. `SimplePizzaFactory`) to handle the object creation.

 >A *factory method* handles object creation and encapsulates it.
-It does so by letting a subclass handle the creation.
+>It does so by letting a subclass handle the creation.
-The code that uses the object (superclass) is called the client.
+>The code that uses the object (superclass) is called the client.
-Using a factory method, the client code is decoupled from the object creation of the subclass (client doesn't know what type of object is created!).
+>Using a factory method, the client code is decoupled from the object creation of the subclass (client doesn't know what type of object is created!).

+### The Factory Pattern

+I finally got to meet the factory pattern.
+It consists out of two parts: *Creator Classes* and *Product Classes*

+The Creator Classes consist of an abstract Creator and concrete Creators (`PizzaStore` and `NYPizzaStore`).
+Same hierarchy applies to Product Classes, so an abstract Product and concrete Product (`Pizza` and `NYStyleCheesePizza`).

+The abstract Creator doesn't know anything about the objects the concrete Creators create by implementing the `factoryMethod()`.
+However, the abstract Creator does have methods that perform operations on these objects (e.g. `prepare()`).

+The type of concrete Creator determines the concrete Product that is created (by using the factory method).

+**The Factory Method Pattern**: defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.

+### Guru and Student...

+Factories allow you to encapsulate the part of the code that handle object creation.
+This latter part varies a lot, thus, it is good to separate it from the rest of the code.

+> **Design Principle**
+>
+> Depend upon abstractions.
+> Do not depend upon concrete classes.

+### Invert Your Thinking

+Guidelines:

+- No variable should hold a reference to a concrete class (use factories for that).
+- No class should derive from a concrete class (derive from an abstraction e.g interface or abstract class).
+- No method should override an implemented method of any of its base classes (if you override those, the base class wasn't an abstraction)

+These are guidelines!
+In principle every program out there violates these (e.g. by instantiating a string).
+But with these in the back of our mind we know when we violate them and do that for a good reason.

+### Abstract Factories

+By creating an abstract factory, an interface was created for factory "family" to adhere to.
+The concrete families, who actually create products, are decoupled from this abstract factory.
+So by creating a variety of factories, we get a variety of implementations, without the client code changing.